Preventing, addressing, and working towards reducing chronic homelessness.

 NBIS offers peer support to brain injury survivors and families at Nanaimo Hospital.
 Peer volunteers visit patients & families 3 days/week on the rehab units providing connection and care, while reducing the negative impacts of life after brain injury.

-Pacifica Housing Advisory Association – Prevention & Shelter Diversion
+Pacifica Housing Advisory Association – Community Connections

 The Community Connections Program (CCP) is a client-centred homeless prevention program designed to meet the needs of vulnerable, marginalized residents of PHAA’s portfolio of 167 subsidized and affordable permanent independent living housing units in Nanaimo.